-Teachable is your homebase to create, market, and sell online courses.
+Teachable is your home base to create, market, and sell online courses.

-With a Teachable subscription, you can host and deliver your course content, process payments and student enrollments, and get support with your taxes and finances.
+With a Teachable subscription, you can host and deliver your course content, process payments and student enrollments, and get help with your taxes and finances.
 Teachable gives you the tools to provide your students an engaging, intuitive learning experience without the administrative headaches.

-Connecting your Website to Teachable
+Connecting your website to Teachable

 As an online business owner, chances are you have a core business you’ve developed over the last few years and a website you’ve dedicated hours to building.
 Now, you want to expand your business with online courses.